 There is nothing more fun than zipping around a city on a segway and for teens who travel, this has to be one of the best things to do in Warsaw with kids.
 A Warsaw Segway tour is a great opportunity to have fun and learn about the city.
 Segway tours are for the whole family, you will be given instructions and a short amount of practise time before you set off on your adventure.
 A Segway ride is one of the cool things to do in Warsaw.
 Book a Warsaw Segway tour today

-Warsaw Zoo was established in 1924 and is currently the largest zoo in Poland.
-With almost 12,000 animals representing over 500 species, of which 50 are protected by European law.
+Warsaw Zoo was established in 1924 and is currently the largest zoo in Poland, with almost 12,000 animals representing over 500 species, of which 50 are protected by European law.
 This is one of the best things to do with kids in Warsaw.

 The most Instagrammable places in Warsaw